Surviving the Iraq War’s Bloodiest Battle: An Iraqi Mother’s Story

 For the full story, watch Once Upon a Time in Iraq: Fallujah:

-Once Upon a Time in Iraq: Fallujah premiered Tuesday, May 23, 2023, and is available to stream on FRONTLINE’s YouTube channel, at pbs.org/frontline and in the PBS App.
+Once Upon a Time in Iraq: Fallujah premiered on May 23, 2023.
+It is available to watch on FRONTLINE’s website, FRONTLINE’s YouTube channel, the PBS App and the PBS Documentaries Prime Video Channel.
 The documentary is a Keo Films Ltd. production for GBH/FRONTLINE and BBC and is produced and directed by James Bluemel.
 The series producer is Jo Abel.
 The producers are Gus Palmer, Stewart Armstrong and Sally Brindle.
 The senior producer is Dan Edge.
 The executive producers for Keo Films are Andrew Palmer and Will Anderson.
 The editor-in-chief and executive producer for FRONTLINE is Raney Aronson-Rath.

 This story has been updated.